gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 #### `mutations.js`
 The mutations specify how the application state changes in response to actions sent to the store.
-The only way to actually change state in a Vuex store is by committing a mutation.
+The only way to change state in a Vuex store should be by committing a mutation.

-**It's a good idea to think of the state shape before writing any code.**
+**It's a good idea to think of the state before writing any code.**

-Remember that actions only describe the fact that something happened, they don't describe how the application state changes.
+Remember that actions only describe that something happened, they don't describe how the application state changes.

 **Never commit a mutation directly from a component**